-In contrast to the linear view of time, the laws of karma and reincarnation shows how time and nature are in fact cyclical.
-Each year we rotate through four seasons.
-The moon waxes and wanes in its repeating revolution of the earth.
-Similarly, the soul experiences birth, youth, adulthood, old age, and finally death, only to relive this cycle in a new body, exposed to a new variety of experiences.
+According to the Vedas, time unfolds in an eternal cycle.
+In this way, cosmic time follows the way of nature — we rotate through four seasons every year, the moon waxes and wanes in its repeating revolution of the earth, and the soul experiences birth, youth, adulthood, old age, and finally death, only to relive this cycle in a new body, exposed to a new variety of experiences.

 Although some modern scholars say that the Vedas were written during the Vedic period of ancient India, the Vedas are actually much, much older.
 It is well known that Indian history, as recorded in the ancient Puranas, goes back millions of years.